YShoji-HEP/BulletinBoard/README.md

 ----------
 * Hybrid backend of memory and file, selected based on the size of the object and the allocated memory.
 * Key is a combination of a title and a tag.
 Each key contains revisions of `ArrayObject`.
-* The tag can be omitted if no other tags are present.
+* Simple access to data.
+For example, revision can be omitted.
+Then, the most recent revision is returned.
+The tag can also be omitted if no other tags are present.
-* If the revision is omitted, the most recent revision is returned.
-* The data does not persist by default.
-Use `archive` or `dump` command to make it persistent.
+* The commands `archive` and `dump` make data persistent.
+(Data does not persist by default.)
 * Docker image of the server is available.

 Crates.io